+Appendix 4

-APPENDIX 4 DATA PROTECTION ACT 1998
+DATA PROTECTION ACT 2018

-1. PROCEDURES
+1. Procedures

-West Midlands Fire Service fully endorse and adhere to the principles of the Data Protection Act 1998.
+West Midlands Fire Service fully endorse and adhere to the principles of the Data Protection Act 2018 which incorporates the European Union General Data Protection Regulations (EU GDPR).

 The Service regards the lawful and correct treatment of personal information as very important to successful service delivery and to maintain confidence between service users, employees including temporary staff, volunteers and those communities we serve.
 The Service is committed to respecting all rights of those individuals whose personal data it processes and will ensure personal information will be treated lawfully and correctly in accordance with the legislation.
 It will adopt best practice as designated by the Information Commissioner's Office where possible.